 Budget & Expense Tracker – The two most important tools for building wealth are a budget and an expense tracker.
 Honestly, these two items opened our eyes and forced us get real with our money.
 A pen and paper is all you need, but I also found a great new app called Tiller that combines both of these tools into one.
 Use this link to try it free for a month, then pay just $5 after.
 Simply set up your monthly plan, connect your accounts, and Tiller updates your totals daily.
 It’s a great tool to help you keep your finances on track.

 Emergency Fund – Whatever you do, don’t forget about your emergency fund.
 This simple tool can mean the difference between budgeting success and failure.
 Use your efund to handle surprise expenses, and never worry about falling behind again.
 Be sure to hold the funds separately so they don’t get mixed in and spent with your other money.
-A free online checking account like this one is a perfect spot to keep your efund.
+High yield savings accounts are the perfect spot for a fund like this.

 Refinance High-Interest Debt – If you’re carrying high-interest debt (like credit cards), you may be able to save thousands by refinancing.
 Check out SoFi for fixed rate personal loans starting at just 5.70%* APR.
 Then, use the money you save to pay off your debt faster.
 When you don’t owe others, you can use that money to travel the world, save for retirement, and more!

 You’re here, which means you’ve already taken the first step toward building wealth.
 Something inside you led you to this blog.
 You know there is a better way, a better life that can be yours if you can just learn how to handle your money.

 It won’t always be easy.
 It might not be fast.
 But, it can happen.
 Start by making a change, a real commitment to doing whatever it takes to get your money straight.
 When you do, great things are possible.